NomicFoundation/slang/documentation/public/internals/design-docs/language-definition-v2/index.md

 -   Rename `TokenKind` to `TerminalKind`, since it will also refer to trivia.
 -   Rename `RuleKind` to `NonTerminalKind`, since "rule" is ambiguous.
--   Rename `TerminalKind::SKIPPED`to `UNRECOGNIZED` for clarity, and add `TerminalKind::MISSING` for partial AST nodes.
+-   Rename `TerminalKind::SKIPPED`to `UNRECOGNIZED` for clarity.
 -   Hide `LexicalContext` and `fn scan(TokenKind)` from the public API, as it is a short-term workaround, and will be replaced later when we have language embedding.
--   Replace `fn parse(NonTerminalKind)` with a set of typed functions `fn parse_foo() -> ParseResult<Foo>` that return
-    AST nodes directly.
-Users can still call `foo_node.cst` to get the CST if needed.
 -   Remove `ProductionKind` completely, since it is no longer needed.
+We only need to expose `fn parse(NonTerminalKind)`.
--   Since `EndOFFileTrivia` no longer exists, `fn parse_foo() -> ParseResult<Foo>` should collect any remaining trivia at the end of the input, and include it in the `ParseResult` returned, for any kind of node, not just `SourceUnit`.
+-   Since `EndOFFileTrivia` no longer exists, `ParseResult` should collect any remaining trivia at the end of the input, and include it in the `ParseResult` returned, for any kind of node, not just `SourceUnit`.

 ## Visitors and Cursors

 The current CST visitors/cursors should still work as-is, since the CST tree will be unchanged.
 However, the new AST types allow us in the future to produce typed visitors and traits with named functions for every node type, similar to a lot of other AST processing libraries.
 I want to at least produce an immutable `Visitor` and a mutable `Rewriter`.

-## Open Questions

--   How would terminators and delimiters (the new `error_recovery` field) affect this?
-Is it possible to still use it along the suggested `GenerateMissing` trait above?
--   Can we add scope graph metadata to AST nodes directly, since it will always be available?
-Is there anything else needed?